 Hannah Nordhaus is a journalist and author of The Beekeeper’s Lament (HarperCollins, 2011) and American Ghost (HarperCollins, 2015).
 She writes about history, science and the natural world for National Geographic, Scientific American and many other publications.
 She was a 2019 National Geographic Storytelling Fellow and National Geographic Explorer.

 Hannah’s first book, The Beekeeper’s Lament, is a non-fiction portrait of a fourth-generation beekeeper in the middle of a strange and sobering honey bee die-off.
 The Beekeeper’s Lament was a PEN Center USA Book Awards finalist, a Colorado Book Awards finalist, and a National Federation of Press Women Book Award winner.

-Hannah’s nonfiction journalism has appeared in National Geographic, Wired, Smithsonian, Scientific American, the Wall St. Journal, Financial Times, Outside, Times Literary Supplement (TLS), and many other publications, covering such subjects as contested public lands in the American West, litigious prostitutes in Montana, snorkeling salmon-counters in Idaho, besieged beekeepers in California, intrepid nuns on the American frontier, wildlife crime investigators in Oregon, and dog-poop mappers in Colorado.
+Hannah’s nonfiction journalism has appeared in National Geographic, Wired, Smithsonian, Scientific American, the Wall St. Journal, Financial Times, Outside, Times Literary Supplement (TLS), and many other publications, covering such subjects as contested public lands in the American West, besieged beekeepers in California, carrion beetles in Oklahoma, corn beetles in the American heartland, intrepid nuns on the western frontier, and dog-poop mappers in Colorado.

 Hannah grew up in Washington D.C.
-She received degrees in history and American Studies from Yale University and the University of Colorado.
+She received degrees in American Studies and history from Yale University and the University of Colorado.
 She lives in Boulder, Colorado with her husband and two children.